 How many pregnancy tests should I take?

-When deciding how many pregnancy tests to take, keep two things in mind: All Clearblue® tests are over 99% accurate from the day you expect your period.2 And false positives are rare.
-If you take a test on or after the day you expect your period and get a positive result, you can be sure of the result.
-If you get a negative result, you may have miscalculated the day your period is due.
+If you take a test on, before or after the day you expect your period and get a positive result, you can be sure of the result.
+If you get a negative result, you may not be pregnant or you may have miscalculated the day your period is due.
 Test again in three days if your period has still not arrived.
 If this test is also negative, see your healthcare professional.

 Now let’s look at this question through the lens of some different scenarios.